AdaCore/gnatstudio/docs/users_guide/extending.rst

            print "Process output: " + unmatched + matched + "\\n"

-    A more natural approach, rather than having a class with a :func:`process` field, is to directly extend the :func:`GPS.Process` class, as in::
+    A more natural approach, rather than having a class with a :func:`process` field, is to directly extend the :class:`GPS.Process` class, as in::

       class MyClass (GPS.Process):